Remote access IPsec settings

 - To download the configuration files (

-- To revert to the factory configuration for IPsec remote access, click Reset.
+- To revert to the factory configuration for IPsec remote access, scroll to the bottom, and click Reset.